 1. Choose Your Company Name.

-2. Understand the LLC Organizer Requirement.
+2. LLC Organizer Requirement

 3. Designate a Registered Agent.

-You must designate a registered agent, either a person or a firm.
+You must designate a registered agent, either a person or a corporation.
 This is required for the Articles of Organization form (see #6).
 For more information on registered agents and why your company must have one, see our article on Registered Agent Service.

 4. Decide Your Ownership and Management Structure.